enricopiseddu/lendingPool/README.md

 - Alice deposits 20.000 T3 as collateral, then she borrow 10.000 T2 (from the reserve OVERUSED).
 - Alice deposits 20.000 T3 as collateral, then she borrow 10.000 T1 (from the reserve underused).

-After 3 days, interests for T1 and T2 are shown.
+After a certain amount of time, interest for T1 and T2 is shown.

-The interests that Alice must pay for the borrow, must be greater for T2 tokens because the reserve is OVERUSED.
+The interests that Alice must pay for the borrow, must be greater for T2 tokens because the T2 reserve is OVERUSED.

 <hr />